 Picking the right juicer for your needs and your budget will give you the tools you need to make the best green juice possible!
 Check out our article on the best juicers for green juice for more info.

-Green juice, made from any combination of vegetables (including leafy greens), fruits, and herbs, can be a healthy way to extract nutrients from your food and support your good health.
+Green juice recipes, made from any combination of green veggies (including leafy greens), fruits, and herbs, can be a healthy way to extract nutrients from your food and support your good health.

-Green juice can’t take the place of healthy, balanced meals.
-Still, green juice can help you consume essential vitamins and minerals that are part of a healthy diet.
+Tasty green vegetable juice can’t take the place of healthy, balanced meals.
+Still, they can help you consume essential vitamins and minerals that are part of a healthy diet.
 You can mix and match different vegetables, fruits, and herbs to find the green juice that suits your tastes and mood.

 - Healthline: Does Green Juice Have Benefits?
 All You Need to Know